fraber/openproject-time-tracker/ROADMAP.md

 	  of time entries to load per page
 	- Check/remove duplicate "limit" code to set store page size
 - Small features:
+	- Add a (+) button to each line to create new entry
+	- Add selector for themes(?)
 	- Click in empty field -> new entry(?)

-	- Add a (+) button on each line to create dups
-	- Add a (+) button at the end of each grid line to create new entry
-	- Add selector for themes(?)
+Done:
+- Monthly chart:
+	- Create a vertial bar chart with logged hours per day with stacked graph with hours per project/work package (3h)
+	- Recalculate chart with changes in TimeEntries store (3h)

 # V0.3.0: Release installers for Win, Linux and Mac: Planning